DMrD1/BetterBlacket/README.md

 # BetterBlacket
-Reupload of [Death](https://github.com/VillainsRule)'s BetterBlacket with added plugins.
+Reupload of [Death](https://github.com/VillainsRule)'s BetterBlacket with added plugins as well as no bannable plugins that violate blacket's [TOS](https://blacket.org/terms/), ex.
+Bazaar sniper/Deaf bot.

 If you want to see any new features or plugins added, feel free to DM me on Discord at: `dmrd`.